-Average people can craft an exceptional experience as well as anybody provided they are trainable, they have self-esteem, and are willing to learn on the job.
+Ordinary people can craft an exceptional experience as well as anybody, provided they are trainable, have self-esteem, and are willing to learn on the job.

-When writing about ways to increase walk in customers and get loyal shoppers to return more often, I would be remiss if I didn’t add that the best way to attract more shoppers is to create an exceptional experience that shoppers will rave about.
+Don't forget that in addition to ways to increase foot traffic in a retail store, you need to get loyal shoppers to return more often.
+The best way to attract more shoppers is to create an exceptional experience they’ll rave about.

 That’s because you can’t wing engagement.
-You can’t wing authenticity and you sure as heck can’t wing competing against Amazon and the rest.
-Many retailers’ only method to attract people is offering more discounts, but there is always someone cheaper- always.
+You can’t wing authenticity, and you sure as heck can’t compete against Amazon and the rest during a pandemic.
+Many retailers’ only method to attract people is offering more discounts, but there is always someone cheaper.

-Use these seven tips to attract more shoppers while at the same time use retail sales training to focus on converting those shoppers who enter your store from lookers into buyers.
+Use these seven tips to attract more shoppers.
+At the same time, use retail sales training to convert those shoppers from lookers into buyers.

 Retailers are going out of business with people shopping online.
 With SalesRX online retail sales training, we teach your staff how to reach people face-to-face to sell more of your merchandise.